 Word mysteries are where words in languages that I know don’t correspond to each other at all despite those languages often sharing lexical histories.
 These words are both mystifying (why are they different?) and annoying (why must you be different?!).

 The longer I’m away from 24h 360° exposure to English, the harder it becomes to do simple things.
 Like spell the number 8 correctly.
 Because it’s a crazy looking word and when you throw in its ordinal variation “eighth” it becomes almost impossible.
 How can that combination of letters be correct?
 There are four consecutive consonants that don’t make any sense together and yet, that’s the way it’s done.
 I decided to get on the case and see what could be learned.
 So, here’s the story on eight, including the hilarious definitions.

 ES ocho [oh-cho]– Siete y uno.
-Del lat. ŏcto.
-[Seven plus one.
-From the Latin octo.]
+[Seven plus one.]
+ORIGIN Latin octo.

 That last bit is très cool, non?
 On a final note, I’ll mention that in Catalan it’s also huit, but pronounced [vweet] qualifying it for word enemy status.